"Mad Anthony" Wayne Claims Victory at Battle of Fallen Timbers (20 AUG 1794)

 |0

-This work, "Mad Anthony" Wayne Claims Victory at Battle of Fallen Timbers (20 AUG 1794), must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, "Mad Anthony" Wayne Claims Victory at Battle of Fallen Timbers (20 AUG 1794), by Erin Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-"Mad Anthony" Wayne Claims Victory at Battle of Fallen Timbers (20 AUG 1794)

 LEAVE A COMMENT